top of page

 Some family-based green card interview questions USCIS may ask your parents include:

-• How did your parents enter the United States?
+• How did you enter the United States?

-• What type of visa did they use to enter and what was their intent at that time?
+• What type of visa did you use to enter the United States?

-• Have they ever lied or omitted information on a U.S. visa application?
+• Have you ever lied or omitted information on a U.S. visa application?

-• Have your parents ever been arrested in the U.S. or abroad?
+• Have you ever been arrested in the U.S. or abroad?

-• Have they violated any visa conditions or worked in the U.S. without authorization?
+• Have you worked in the U.S. without authorization?

-• Have they ever been in removal proceedings?
+• Have you ever been in immigration court or removal proceedings?

-• Has anyone filed a previous immigration petition on their behalf?
+• Has anyone ever filed an immigration petition on your behalf before?

-If any of the above mentioned questions have a response of "yes," you may want to reach out to an immigration attorney immediately, especially if the USCIS interview is approaching.
-A detailed immigration history may complicate the process, so having an experienced immigration lawyer evaluate the case before filing is essential.
-Issues like deportation orders, fraud, or misrepresentation can significantly impact the family-based green card process and must be handled carefully.
+If any of the above mentioned questions have a response of "yes," you may want to reach out to an experienced immigration attorney immediately, especially if the USCIS interview is approaching.

 (This blog is written by Attorney Poonam Minhas.
 It has general questions that USCIS may ask parents during their adjustment of status interview.
 It is for informational purposes only and should not be construed as legal advice.
 Should you have any questions about your immigration matter, kindly consult with an experienced immigration attorney.)